mjfii/Local-Extrema/readme.md

 3. `slv`: This is the preloaded demo data based on 100 days of stock ticker "SLV", the actual time frame is irrelevant.

 ## Motivation
 Too many times there was a need to determine peaks and valleys when working with time-series data.
 There were a couple libraries out there that did some, but not all of the work, and they were cumbersome to use.
+Alternately, there were some libraries that tried to smooth the data in a way that never truly isolated a true extrema from the input vector.
 This library works with simple vector inputs, and derives simple usable objects it integrate.

 ## Prerequisites
 The library requires only one additional package, `ggplot2`, which is installed when this library is loaded.
 While the package is not necessary to calculate the local extrema, it generates a plot that can be generated is quite helpful in understanding the data.